 Spicers Canopy Luxury Tents was built in 2013 on the foothills of Peak Station and David along with Graham Hickson started Hidden Peaks Trails, what is now known as Spicers Scenic Rim Trail 2-Day (when added to the 5-Day it will truly be a Great Walk!)

 In 2011 the Queensland Government put out a submission request for ecotourism proposals in Queensland.
 With the passion and commitment to fund the project to connect Peak Lodge and Hidden Vale Jude and a team of collaborators tendered a submission, which was ultimately accepted.

 7 years of research, negotiations & planning led us to 2019 where the trail achieved State and Federal Government approval to commence development.

-The 5-day Spicers Scenic Rim Trail will commence in October 2019 departing weekly on a Sunday.
-The 2020 season will operate from March to November.
+The 5-Day Spicers Scenic Rim Trail will commence in 2020 departing weekly on a Sunday from March to November.
 View the itinerary.